 Message from the Chair

-In the Department of Psychiatry we envision a time when we will accurately diagnose a psychiatric disorder using a combination of biomarkers and clinical indicators, and then select a personalized treatment (whether biological or behavioral) that can prevent, cure, or alter the course of an illness.
-With a limited understanding of etiology and virtual absence of valid biomarkers throughout the field, most treatments have merely ameliorated symptoms.
-Our researchers are blazing new trails in the field.
+Despite the challenges of the pandemic, our faculty and clinicians continued to move the needle on understanding and treating mental health disorders.
+We pride ourselves on being a national model for translating basic neuroscience discoveries into patient care advances.
+We envision a time when we will accurately diagnose a psychiatric disorder using a combination of biomarkers and clinical indicators, and then select a personalized treatment (whether biological or behavioral) that can prevent, cure, or alter the course of an illness.
+Although the full payoff may be years away, we are not wasting any time in bringing state-of-the-art treatment to our patients.

-Esther and Joseph Klingenstein Professor of Psychiatry
+Esther and Joseph Klingenstein Professor & Chair,